varfish-org/varfish-server/docs_manual/ui_api_tokens.rst

 ====================

 This page allows for managing API tokens.
-This feature is only interesting if you want to use software (or develop one yourself) that interfaces with SODAR programatically.
+This feature is interesting if you want to use software (or develop one yourself) that interfaces with SODAR programatically, or if you want to use the API import feature of VarFish to easily import your cases.

 .. figure:: figures/misc_ui/api_tokens.png